OxideGlassGroupAAU/StatMechGlass/README.md

           smg.smg_binary_par(["Si", "B"], "Na", it=100)
       100 or more iterations are advised for accurate parameter (refer to the manuscript for more details)

+3.3.
+Predicting the structural distribution in a given composition

+The number of compositions to be predicted by the model increases exponentially when building the enthalpy database.
+This is due to the tranferability of the interaction enthalpies.
+That is, enthalpies established from Na2O-SiO2 and Na2O-B2O3 glasses may also be used to predict any Na2O-B2O3-SiO2 composition.

+When using the model to predict structural distributions, use smg.smg_structure:

+  1. Define the glass composition using python directory
+      Example:
+          glass_comp = {"Si": 25, "B": 25, "Na": 25, "K":25}
+  2. Run the function with a defined tg
+      Example:
+          results = smg.smg_structure(glass_comp, 700)

+This way, users may easily build a database of structures from a large set of glass compositions

+3.4.
+Simple 2D plotting

+As glass compositions may consist of many different elements, smg.smg_structure can be used to return structures which the user may plot themselves.
+For simple visualization, the smg.smg_plot function may be used:

+  1. Define the glass composition using python directory
+      Example:
+          glass_comp = {"Si": 25, "B": 25, "Na": 0}
+      Alternatively, leave out the free component:
+          glass_comp = {"Si": 25, "B": 25}
+  2. Run the function with a defined tg and free component
+      Example:
+          smg.smg_plot(glass_comp, "Na", 800, plt_save = True)
+      Set plt_save to True for saving the plot as .png file

+4. Naming convention

+For the script to locate files, parameters and functions, a certain naming convention was introduced which must be followed:

+4.1.
+Network formers and modifiers

+When calling network formers in any function these are abbreviated to their basic atom:
+"Si", "B", "Al", "P"
+Example:
+25SiO2-25B2O3-50Na2O should be {"Si": 25, "B": 25, "Na": 50}.
+Note that the
+glass contains 2 boron atoms for each silicon atom but in the naming convention they seem to contain the same number of atoms.

+When using modifiers in the functions, these should be named according to the data files provided by the user.
+If the datafile is named "Na.csv", "Na" should be used in the functions.

+4.2 Datafiles

+4.2.1 Binary oxide glass data